maxgoren/MGCBasic/README.md

     ### REPL Features:
     - enter lines of code one by one
+    - load source from file using .load <filename>
     - can edit previously entered line by entering new line with same line number.
     - if you omit line numbers, they will be assigned automatically
     - .list will show you your program entered so far, including line numbers.